DanielTobs/SimpleSnap/README.md

 If you encounter issues, please ensure you have the latest version of the add-on.
 If problems persist:

-  * Create an issue here.
+  * Create an issue here, or feel free to modify the code, let me know if you make any progress in that case.
   * Provide a detailed description of the problem, including what you were doing and your scene setup.

 ## Known Issues / Limitations